mystery000/devopsx/docs/finetuning.md

 NOTE: this document is a work in progress!

-This document aims to provide a step-by-step guide to finetuning a model on conversations from gptme.
+This document aims to provide a step-by-step guide to finetuning a model on conversations from devopsx.

-The goal of fine-tuning a model for gptme is to:
+The goal of fine-tuning a model for devopsx is to:

- - Teach the tools available in gptme
+ - Teach the tools available in devopsx
  - Update out-of-date knowledge and conventions
  - Improve its ability to recover from errors